mvolkmann/blog/src/swift-ui.md

   - a horizontal track with a thumb that slides between minimum and maximum values
-  - can display icons on leading and trailing ends
+  - can display text and/or icons on leading and trailing ends
   - SwiftUI creates this with `Slider`

 - {% aTargetBlank